edamla/mediterraneanagency/_books/2021-09-01-lifetime-happiness.md

 ---
 Everyone needs happiness.
 Every man and woman want to be happy at home.
 This is quite natural.
-The important thing is to live life conscious- ly.
+The important thing is to live life consciously.
 As I receive calls from many countries abroad, all the way to the United Sta-tes, there are also people calling from Turkey, even coming to visit me for advice on family problems.
 Before marriage, it is a proud beha-vior for our young girls to consult ideas and get information about a peaceful home, espe-cially in preparation for marriage.
-This work has been prepared in order to lead our young peo- ple who are in such a quest.
+This work has been prepared in order to lead our young people who are in such a quest.
 <!--more-->